mjpieters/formatflowed/README.rst

 Requirements
 ------------

-formatflowed.py has been tested with python 2.6 and up.
+formatflowed.py has been tested with python versions 2.6 - 2.7, 3.3 - 3.6 and
+pypy and pypy3.
 Installation requires setuptools.

 Installation